tristanls/gossipmonger/README.md

     * `MINIMUM_LIVE_PEERS`: _Integer_ _(Default: 1)_ If the number of live peers visible to this peer drops below `MINIMUM_LIVE_PEERS`, this peer will make sure to gossip with one of the seeds even if it thinks it's dead.
     * `seeds`: _Array_ _(Default: [])_ An array of seed peers that the `transport` understands.
     * `storage`: _Object_ _(Default: `gossipmonger-memory-storage`)_ An initialized and ready to use storage module for storing local and peer data that conforms to the Gossipmonger Storage Protocol.
 If `storage` is not provided, a new instance of `gossipmonger-memory-storage` will be created and used with default settings.
-    * `transport`: _Object_ _(Default: `gossipmonger-tcp-transport`)_ An initialized and ready to use transport module for sending communications that conforms to the Gossipmonger Transport Protocol.
-If `transport` is not provided, a new instance of `gossipmonger-tcp-transport` will be initialized with `peerInfo.transport` settings.
+    * `transport`: _Object_ _(Default: `gossipmonger-tcp-transport`)_ An **initialized and ready to use (i.e. listening)** transport module for sending communications that conforms to the Gossipmonger Transport Protocol.
+If `transport` is not provided, a new instance of `gossipmonger-tcp-transport` will be initialized with `peerInfo.transport` settings, but it **will not be started**.
+In this case, `gossipmonger.transport.listen()` must be called explicitly to start listening.

 Creates a new Gossipmonger instance.

 The `seeds` are necessary in order to bootstrap the gossip cluster.
 Gossipmonger will use these `seeds` to find out about other nodes and also as peers of last resort if all the peers appear to be dead.

+**IMPORTANT:** _If no `transport` is provided in `options`, then the default `gossipmonger-tcp-transport` will be used.
+However, it needs to be started by explicitily calling `gossipmonger.transport.listen()` (see [Usage](#usage)).
+If this does not happen, no communications can be received from other Gossipmongers and they will think this instance is dead._

+_NOTE: "Why do I have to excplicitly start the transport?".
+This way, you can create a Gossipmonger instance without worrying about servers being started on the network.
+It makes things much easier for testing.
+It also gives you the power of sequencing actions and when you want to start interacting with the outside world._

 ### gossipmonger.digest(livePeers)